-Working with colleagues from the City of Bristol College, Bristol City Council and the University of the West of England, Sixteen providers specialist job coaching support on number of internship Programmes designed for young people with a Special Educational Need or Disability (SEND) who want to work.
+Working with colleagues from the City of Bristol College, Bristol City Council and the NHS, Sixteen providers specialist job coaching support on number of internship Programmes designed for young people with a Special Educational Need or Disability (SEND) who want to work.

 1 - Project Search

-Project SEARCH, is a pioneering internship scheme for young adults who have a learning disability or autism and who want to do paid work.
-The scheme started in America but has run successfully in Bristol for several years.
-With the classroom now based at the BRI most placements are within hospital departments although some, of course, may be external.
+Project SEARCH, is a pioneering internship scheme which started in America and has run successfully in Bristol for several years.
+With the classroom now based at the NHS most placements are within the host employer although some, of course, may be external.
 Students attend the classroom each day before heading out to their placements.

 2 - Bristol Supported Internship Programme (B-SiP)